betheden/hebrew-grammar/content/conjunction.rst

 sentence or clause, it usually functions not as an adverb but as a conjunction, either standing alone or as a compound conjunction (when paired with the prefix וְ or with particles such as גַּם or כִּי).
-In either case, the term functions as a type of causal conjunction, indicating that what follows is based upon what has come before.
+In either case, the term functions as a type of :ref:`causal<conjunction-causal>` conjunction, indicating that what follows is based upon what has come before.
 This conjunction must be translated always with great sensitivity to the context to express the correct nuance; in English, this conjunction can be translated as